Adrija9/Adrija9.github.io/_publications/2010-10-01-paper-title-number-2.md

 malonic acid/nanocellulose hybrid aerogels as a humidity sensor"
 collection: publications
-permalink: /publication/2010-10-01-paper-title-number-2
+permalink: /publication/2023-10-01-paper-title-number-2
 excerpt: 'This paper is about hybrid aerogels which show thermochromism (change colour with change in humidity of the surrounding environment).'
 venue: 'ACS Sustainable Chemistry & Engineering (Manuscript in preparation)'
 ---

 ABSTRACT
 ========
-Growing global interest in sustainability have always attracted ‘nanocellulose’ as a green candidate in vast areas of applications.
+Growing global interest in sustainability has always attracted ‘nanocellulose’ as a green candidate in vast areas of applications.
 Here, we report Co2+ cation-induced malonic acid/nanocellulose aerogels that show reversible thermochromism.
 The transition from tetrahedral to octahedral geometry upon the interaction with water molecules in the moisture